 CS 162 Web Development and Object-Oriented Programming.
 4 Cr.
 Builds programming skill at a larger scale, guided by the development of a web application.
 Introduces programming for the web, programming against a given framework API, and object-oriented programming.
 Prerequisite: CS 161.
 Audit available.

 CS 260 Data and Algorithms, 4 Cr.
 Surveys the representation of data such as lists, sets, queues, stacks, directed and undirected graphs, and dictionaries.
-Surveys algorithms for manipulating that data, and strategies such as brute force, greedy algorithms, divideand-conquer, decrease-and-conquer, transform-and-conquer, and dynamic programming.
+Surveys algorithms for manipulating that data, and strategies such as brute force, greedy algorithms, divide-and-conquer, decrease-and-conquer, transform-and-conquer, and dynamic programming.
 Examines the analysis of algorithm complexity, and how to navigate the trade-offs between different data structures and algorithms.
 Prerequisite: CS 161.
 Audit available.

-CT | Construction Technology
+Construction Technology | CT

 CT 101 Tools and Shop Safety, 3 Cr.
 Explores hand tools and power tools used in the construction trades.
 Identifies common tools and how to select the correct tool for the task.
 Introduces ladders and scaffolding and their safe use.
 Covers common fall hazards - how to recognize and control them to protect yourself.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 CT 102 Footings and Foundations, 3 Cr.
 Introduces the construction of wood and concrete foundations.
 Explores determining property lines, setting building corners and establishing grades and elevations.
-Provides hands-on experienceinthebuildingofconcretefootingsandfoundation wall forms.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Provides hands-on experience in the building of concrete footings and foundation wall forms.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 CT 103 Building Materials and Methods, 3 Cr.
 Introduces function and performance characteristics of basic building materials and components.
 Addresses methods and sequences in the construction process.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 CT 104 Floor Framing, 3 Cr.
 Introduces basic floor framing systems and principles used in construction.
 Includes floor system install on foundations using current building construction methods.
 Explores floor leveling, sill plate installation, and joist and beam layout.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 CT 105 Wall and Ceiling Framing, 3 Cr.
 Introduces wall framing methods and principles currently used in construction and following Oregon building codes.
 Includes wall layout and assembly of studs, corners, partitions and openings.
 Addresses the calculation of material quantities and the application of related building codes.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 CT 106 Roof Framing, 3 Cr.
 Introduces the theory and practice of roof framing.
 Includes calculations to determine rafter lengths for slopes and spans.
 Addresses erecting and installing trusses and techniques for rafter installation.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

-CT110Electrical Wiring Basics, 3Cr.
-Provides basick nowledge of electrical wiring and AC and DC circuits.
+CT110 Electrical Wiring Basics, 3 Cr.
+Provides basic knowledge of electrical wiring and AC and DC circuits.
 Introduces electrical codes, ordinances, print reading and electricity fundamentals.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 CT 111 Plumbing Basics, 3 Cr.
 Explores basic skills needed to assist with installation and repair of plumbing systems.
 Introduces plumbing plans and drawings, measuring for plumbing materials and safe operation of plumbing tools.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.